groboclown/petronia/docs/architecture.md

 }
 ```

 Extension modules must provide the function `start_extension` which takes a single argument, the `EventBus` instance.
 This function must register event types and add listeners as appropriate for the module.
 If the module adds event listeners, it must also add an event listener for the `RequestDisposeEvent` event, to allow for the module to be removed.
 The `petronia3.ext_help.module_bootstrap` module can help with this.
+Events to dispose the extension will be sent to the module name of the extension.

-Normally, a module will also declare a `MODULE_ID` singleton ID constant that is used for lifecycle events for the module.
-This should match the extension name, to avoid possible name collisions.
+If an extension allows for configuration setup events, these are sent by the configuration setup extension to a state ID of `(extension module name)/setup-configuration`.
+The configuration state value will be the raw JSON-like decoded values, without any object wrapper.

 For core and local extensions, the module must provide the `EXTENSION_METADATA` value set to a dictionary in the same format as the JSON above.